What are Employee Resource Groups?

 Strategies for supporting Employee Resource Groups at your company

-Help your employees get the most out of Employee Resource Groups by using these steps to empower and support ERGs at your company:
+Help your employees get the most out of Employee Resource Groups by considering these steps to empower and support ERGs at your company:

 Create a plan with Human Resources

 Take initiative by developing a process for establishing an Employee Resource Group.
-Making it easy for someone to form a new Employee Resource Group or sign up for an existing one will help encourage membership.
+Making it easy for someone to form a new Employee Resource Group or sign up for an existing one can help encourage membership.
 Work with Human Resources to set up basic guidelines and avenues for organizational support.
-Your HR representatives should be able to walk employees through the process of creating a group mission and setting up a meeting plan.
+HR representatives can then walk employees through the process of creating a group mission and setting up a meeting plan.